 Each share of Series E Preferred Stock shall be entitled to receive dividends (the "Series E Dividend") payable at a rate per annum of 5% of the Series E Stated Value then in effect (the "Series E Dividend Rate").
-To the extent funds are legally available and the Company is not contractually prohibited from paying such Series E Dividend, the Series E Dividend must be declared and paid from and including the Original Issue Date on each six-month anniversary of the Original Issue Date.
+To the extent, funds are legally available and the Company is not contractually prohibited from paying such Series E Dividend, the Series E Dividend must be declared and paid from and including the Original Issue Date on each six-month anniversary of the Original Issue Date.
 At the holder's option, such dividends are payable through the issuance of additional shares of Series E Preferred Stock or in cash.
-To the extent the Company is unable to pay any Series E Dividend (i.e. in the event funds are not legally available or the Company is contractually prohibited from making payment), any such unpaid Series E Dividend shall be cumulative and shall accrue and compound on a quarterly basis at the then applicable Dividend Rate.
-Such unpaid Series E Dividend shall be paid as soon as funds are legally available or as soon as the Company is no longer contractually prohibited from paying such Series E Dividend, as applicable.
+To the extent, the Company is unable to pay any Series E Dividend (i.e. in the event funds are not legally available or the Company is contractually prohibited from making payment), any such unpaid Series E Dividend shall be cumulative and shall accrue and compound on a quarterly basis at the then applicable Dividend Rate.
+Such unpaid Series E Dividend shall be paid as soon as funds are legally available or as soon as the Company is no longer contractually prohibited from paying such Series E Dividend shall be paid as applicable.
 Additionally, the Series E Preferred Stock shall share ratably on an as-converted basis with the common stock in the payment of all other dividends and distributions.
-For the three months and year ended March 31, 2014 and December 31, 2013, the Company accrued dividends of \$63,000 and \$218,000, respectively.
+For the six months and year ended June 30, 2014 and December 31, 2013, the Company accrued dividends of \$126,000 and \$218,000, respectively.

 The Company has classified the Series E Preferred Stock as temporary equity in the financial statements as it is subject to mandatory redemption at the option of the holder.
 The Company has concluded that the Series E Preferred Stock is more akin to a debt-type instrument than an equity-type instrument.
-The embedded conversion option in the Series E Preferred Stock is not clearly and closely related to a debt-type host and is further discussed below.
+The embedded conversion option in the Series E Preferred Stock is not clearly and closely related to a debt-type host; however, it meets the criteria for classification as equity and therefore has not been separated from the host instrument.
 The redemption call by the issuer and the redemption put by the holder were deemed to be clearly and closely related to the host contract and therefore were not separated from the host instrument.
 The call by the issuer was exercisable at the balance sheet date, but was not deemed to be under the control of the Company since the principal holder of the Series E Preferred Stock holds the majority of the Company's voting rights; accordingly the Series E Preferred Stock was accreted to the redemption amount in effect on the balance sheet date.
 As the Company's common stock closing price immediately preceding the issuance date was equal to the Series E Conversion Price, the Company has not recognized a BCF.

-Series F Preferred Stock-The Company has designated 10,000 shares of preferred stock as Series F Senior Convertible Redeemable Preferred Stock, par value \$0.001 per share (the "Series F Preferred Stock").
+Series F Preferred Stock-The Company designated 10,000 shares of preferred stock as Series F Senior Convertible Redeemable Preferred Stock, par value \$0.001 per share (the "Series F Preferred Stock").